-- 5. The ETF also omitted another crucial paragraph from the Dolan 302 in which Dolan specifically stated that the handwriting deleting the buy-back language in the engagement letter was his: - DOLAN was shown a copy of an E-mail from WILSON to DOLAN dated 12/23/1999 (bate stamped ML034707).
+DOLAN was shown a copy of an E-mail from WILSON to DOLAN dated 12/23/1999 (bate stamped ML034707).
 This E-mail contained a copy of the proposed changes to the engagement letter made by DOLAN.
-DOLAN acknowledged that the handwriting on the page is his. . . .
+DOLAN acknowledged that the handwriting on the page is his. . .
 Enron did not object to the language in the original draft of the engagement letter which stated that "Enron will buy or find affiliate to buy."
-However, DOLAN did object to this language and made the necessary changes. - 6.
-Referencing Dolan's account of a conversation between Dolan and Brown about the latter's concern about the risk that ML was undertaking, prosecutors changed the tenor of the sentence by rendering "had a subsequent conversation" simply as "had a conversation."
-Exs.
-B:4-5; O:3; P:3.
+However, DOLAN did object to this language and made the necessary changes.

+6. Referencing Dolan's account of a conversation between Dolan and Brown about the latter's concern about the risk that ML was undertaking, prosecutors changed the tenor of the sentence by rendering "had a subsequent conversation" simply as "had a conversation."
+Exhibits B:4-5; O:3; P:3.

 Leaving out the single word "subsequent" could not have been inadvertent, because changing the timing of Brown's expression of concern falsely suggested that he abandoned his objections at some point, and became a willing participant in an illegal guaranteed buy-back conspiracy.
 (That is what the prosecutors argued at trial, although it was directly refuted by the concealed Dolan 302, which made clear that Brown met with Dolan later and still was concerned about Merrill's risk of loss-because there was no guarantee.).

-If the defense team (and then the jury) had been aware of these and the other omissions and distortions that are painfully evident in Exhibit P, Ms. Ruemmler and her colleagues could not have made any of the arguments laid out at the beginning of this Part III.D.
+If the defense team (and then the jury) had been aware of these and the other omissions and distortions that are painfully evident in Exhibit P, Mr. Weissmann and his subordinates could not have made any of the arguments laid out at the beginning of this Part III.D.